Studying the potential of an innovative colorectal cancer screening method

 The assumption that CRC screening rates would rise because more patients could afford testing has not proved true.
 A 2015 study of Medicare beneficiaries published in the Journal of the National Cancer Institute found a slight increase in mammography uptake after the ACA, but no significant change in colonoscopy screenings.3 “We found reimbursement alone wasn't enough to persuade people to get colonoscopies more often,” Dr. Cooper says.

 It's possible that an increase in annual checkups would prompt an increase in CRC screening.
 But because most tests require a referral, self-insured patients risk missing out on life-saving screening.

 “If patients need a colonoscopy for preventative reasons and they don't have a primary care physician or a referral, they can still get scheduled at UH,” Dr. Cooper says.
 “We try to make it as seamless as possible.”

 UPDATED SCREENING GUIDELINES

-The American Cancer Society and other organizations recommend that average-risk individuals be screened for CRC beginning at age 50.
+On May 30, 2018 the American Cancer Society recommended that average-risk individuals be screened for CRC beginning at age 45.
 In June 2017, the U.S. Multi-Society Task Force on Colorectal Cancer updated its screening guidelines with the following important modifications: